Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Two-stage Composed Image Retrieval

 \subsection{Candidate Re-ranking}

 The second stage re-ranks the filtered set of candidates.
 Since this set is much smaller than the entire corpus we can afford a richer, more expensive approach.
-To this end, we introduce a novel dual-encoder design for this subtask inspired by the BLIP architecture proposed for NLVR~\cite{Suhr_2019_nlvr2}.
+To this end, we introduce a novel dual-encoder design for this subtask inspired by the BLIP architecture proposed for NLVR~\citep{Suhr_2019_nlvr2}.

-As shown in \figref{fig:pipeline-0} (right), our two encoders run in parallel as two branches to serve separate purposes, one to encode $I_\text{R}$ with $I_\text{T}'$ and the other to encode $t$ with $I_\text{T}'$.
+As shown in \figref{fig:main2-pipeline-0} (right), our two encoders run in parallel as two branches to serve separate purposes, one to encode $t$ with $I_\text{T}'$ (Encoder-$t$) and the other to encode $I_\text{R}$ with $I_\text{T}'$ (Encoder-$z_t$).
 Internally, they exchange information via dedicated merging layers.
-Encoder-$z_t$, as the name suggests, accepts as input $z_t \in \mathbb{R}^{L_\bw \times d}$ from the previous stage.
-Since we do not further finetune the Candidate Filtering model in the second stage, $z_t$ can be precomputed for each query of $q = (I_{\text{R}}, t)$.
-Meanwhile, Encoder-$t$ takes as input the tokenized $t$, which is then embedded into a sequential feature of size $\mathbb{R}^{L_\bw \times d}$.
-Here, note that for a given query, the lengths of $z_t$ and the embedded $t$ are always identical, as the output of a text encoder (\ie the Candidate Filtering model) shall retain the dimension of the input coming through the SA layers (see \figref{fig:pipeline-1}).
-This characteristic makes merging the outputs of the two encoders within each transformer layer effortless.
+Specifically, Encoder-$t$ takes as input the tokenized $t$, which is then embedded into a sequential feature of size $\mathbb{R}^{L_\bw \times d}$.
+Meanwhile, Encoder-$z_t$ accepts as input $z_t \in \mathbb{R}^{L_\bw \times d}$ from the previous stage, which is a surrogate of $I_\text{R}$ (further discussed below).
+Since models of the two stages are trained separately, here we can pre-compute $z_t$ for each query of $q = \langle I_{\text{R}}, t\rangle$ using the first-stage candidate filtering model.
+We note that for a given query, the lengths of $z_t$ and the embedded $t$ are always identical, as the output of a text encoder (\ie the candidate filtering model) shall retain the dimension of the input coming through the SA layers (see \figref{fig:main2-pipeline-1}).
+This characteristic makes merging the outputs of the two encoders within each transformer layer straightforward, which is discussed further below.